 - 1. Cell phones and other electronic devices are to be turned off during rehearsals! - 2.
 Restroom usage: Please use the restrooms before the rehearsal or at the break.
 Students may not leave the rehearsal for any reason (other than for absolute emergencies) while it is in progress.
-Any issues with bathroom supplies or hygiene should be reported immediately to VYOA staff. - 3.
+Any issues with bathroom supplies or hygiene should be reported immediately to VYOA staff.
+Observe all posted signs and obey the bathroom occupancy. - 3.
 Please do not bring food or drink into rehearsal spaces.
-Water is the only exception.
-A refillable water bottle provides an excellent means of staying hydrated, avoiding spills, and reducing trash.
-Please eat your snacks in the hallway or lobby before or after rehearsal or during breaks, and remember to dispose of your trash properly. - 4.
+A water bottle is the only exception. - 4.
 Listen carefully to instructions from your conductor or manager.
-Do not talk while your conductor or manager is speaking.
-When being addressed prior at the end of the rehearsal, stay in your seat and don't start packing up until the announcements have concluded.
-If you have difficulty hearing the conductor, please let him/her know immediately. - 5.
-Talk among musicians should be kept to a minimum, and should deal directly with issues related to the music at hand.
-Musician attentiveness is essential for productive and smooth-running rehearsals. - 6.
+Do not talk while your conductor or manager is speaking. - 5.
+Talk among musicians should be kept to a minimum, and should deal directly with issues related to the music at hand. - 6.
 Books, homework, and other off-task materials are not to be brought into the rehearsal area being attentive and engaged even when you are not playing is an important part of being in an ensemble.
 You will learn important things about the music and how to improve your skills by observing your colleagues rehearsing.